pjfl/p5-html-statetable/README.md

     builder method is `build_prepared_resultset`.
 The prepared resultset restricts the row retrieved from the database to those requested by the `Searchable` and `Filterable` table roles

+- render\_style

+    A mutable simple string which defaults to 'replace'.
+Used by the experimental animation feature to select which type of row replacement animation to use

 - renderer